Living Standard — Last Updated 2 October 2024

 Optionally, pause while waiting for the user to acknowledge the message.

-Invoke WebDriver BiDi user prompt closed with this and true.
+Invoke WebDriver BiDi user prompt closed with this,

 This method is defined using two overloads, instead of using an